fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.12.3 =
+* [Fixed] Fixes a CSS bug in the inventory grid shortcode and widget.
+* [Fixed] Fixes a bug causing duplicate search results since 14.12.2.

 = 14.12.2 =
 * [Fixed] Fixes a bug in the photo rearranger Gallery Block when comparing photo numbers.